MicrosoftLearning/MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M01.md

 In this exercise you will create some resources required in later tasks.
 These include creating an Office 365 Group from the Microsoft 365 admin center and creating a team in the Desktop client and then the web client.

-#### Task 1 - Create Office 365 Groups
+#### Task 1 - Create an Office 365 Group

 In your role as Joni Sherman, you do not have the necessary permissions to access the Microsoft 365 admin center and to create resources.
 Therefore you need to sign in as the MOD Administrator to create the Office 365 Group.
-You will create the Office 365 group named "IT-Department" and then add the pilot members serving as a basis for your future teams and licensing.
+You will create the Office 365 Group named "IT-Department" and then add the pilot members serving as a basis for your future teams and licensing.

 1. Sign in to the M365 admin center ([**https://admin.microsoft.com**](https://admin.microsoft.com/)) using admin@YourTenant.onmicrosoft.com.